Get your FREE store + Amazon business!

 Day 30

-$1,200 of Discover paid off. $400 in HYSA.
-First positive savings balance in 6 years.
-Stephanie joined at Week 2.
+$1,200 of Discover paid off · $400 in savings · first positive balance in 6 years · Stephanie joined at Week 2.

-Stephanie joined him at the end of Week 2.
-Saturday morning at the kitchen island, with the worksheet between them, they had the first joint money conversation in 14 years of marriage that did not become a fight.
-They set up a $50/week joint auto-transfer to a shared savings goal – a fall trip to Asheville with the kids, paid in cash.
+Stephanie joined at the end of Week 2.
+Saturday morning at the kitchen island, with the worksheet between them, they had their first joint money conversation in 14 years that did not become a fight.
+They set a $50/week joint transfer to a shared goal – a fall trip to Asheville with the kids, paid in cash.

 The plan did not teach me anything I did not know.
 It gave me a system that did not depend on me knowing it.
-That was the difference between $26,400 in debt for two years and twelve hundred dollars paid off in thirty days.
+That was the difference between two years stuck at $26,400 and twelve hundred dollars paid off in thirty days.

 couple stop spending plan together

-Andre passed the plan to his wife at Week 2 and a colleague at the next sales conference
+Andre passed the plan to his wife and a colleague at the next sales conference

-The Saturday after Day 22 (the automation day), Stephanie sat down at the kitchen island and asked Andre to show her the plan.
-Within an hour she had her own worksheet next to his.
-They identified her two emotional triggers (which were different from his) and set up a joint $50/week auto-transfer to the Asheville-trip savings goal.
-First joint money conversation in 14 years that ended in two coffee refills instead of a slammed door.
+The Saturday after the automation day, Stephanie asked Andre to show her the plan.
+Within an hour she had her own worksheet beside his.
+They mapped her two triggers (different from his) and set the joint transfer to the Asheville goal.
+First joint money talk in 14 years that ended in two coffee refills, not a slammed door.

-Three weeks later at the Crowne Plaza Charlotte for the quarterly regional sales conference, Andre had coffee with his colleague Marcus Bell.
-Marcus is 38, also a regional sales manager, also $89K plus commission, also carrying a Capital One balance – $18,000.
-Same emotional spender pattern.
+Three weeks later at the quarterly sales conference, Andre had coffee with his colleague Damon, also a regional sales manager, also carrying a Capital One balance he refused to look at – $18,000, same emotional-spender pattern.
 Andre told him the story over the second cup.
-Marcus bought the $39 plan in the elevator on the way to the afternoon session.
-By month two Marcus had paid off $2,400 of his Capital One and started his own $75/week auto-transfer.
+By month two Damon had paid off $2,400 and started his own $75/week transfer.

-There is a reason 53% of US households earning $75K–$200K live paycheck-to-paycheck despite having every financial-literacy resource a click away.
+There is a reason 53% of households earning $75K–$200K live paycheck-to-paycheck with every finance resource a click away.
 It is not laziness.
-It is that the advice ecosystem treats overspending as an information problem – for adults who have already passed the information part, the system itself is the missing piece.
+It is that the advice ecosystem treats overspending as an information problem – and for adults who already passed the information part, the system itself is the missing piece.

 Option